NinjaInShade/ninja/core/src/server/socket/API.md

 ### **WebSocketServer**

 The low-level web socket manager.
 It's responsible for listening for HTTP upgrades, performing a handshake, and creating the client.

+Note: currently it can't be used as a client, only acting a server implementation which handles incoming requests and communications.

 This should mainly consist of a lot of internal bits, and a minimal public API - offloading as much as possible to the Socket object so data receiving/sending only happens in one spot.